 Neurological

-Static magnetic field influence on rat brain function detected by heart rate monitoring
+Static magnetic field influence on rat brain function detected by heart rate

 PEMF therapy in refractory neuropathic pain secondary to peripheral neuropathy